DUNE-DAQ/dqm-backend/docs/README.md

 set up a DUNEDAQ working area with a recent nightly and run the web server from there.

 ## Installation
-Temporarily, copy the `Web` repository from a working location in np04 since it contains one of the
+Temporarily, copy the `Web` repository from a working location in np04 since it contains one of the dependencies with a bugfix that it is not in the main repository

 To install for the first time run:
 ```